 We brought him home and laughed at his antics as he ran around and got into everything possible.
 Much to our surprise, he was easy to house train.
-We had to be vigilant and put him outside as soon as he ate and after every nap but he always relieved himself.
-We were slightly hampered by cold weather but he seemed to adapt as long as we didn't leave him out too long.
+We had to be vigilant and put him outside as soon as he ate, as well as after every nap, but he always relieved himself.
+We were slightly hampered by cold weather, but he seemed to adapt as long as we didn't leave him out too long.
 Min Pins do not do well in the cold.

-Min Pins are noted for their stubbornness.
-They are lovable and very affectionate but its the min pin way or no way, at least if you leave them to their own devices.
+This breed is noted for their stubbornness.
+They are lovable and very affectionate but it's the Min Pin way or no way—at least if you leave them to their own devices.
 You really have to establish leadership with this breed.

-We worked with our little Buzz, but, as adorable as he was so was he a terror.
-We have many dogs in our family (each of our children have dogs, two of our children have two dogs.)
+We worked with our little Buzz, but, as adorable as he was, he was also a terror.
+We have many dogs in our family (each of our children has dogs, two of our children have two dogs).
 When we would all get together we spent most of our time trying to get Buzz to stop terrorizing the other dogs, including a St. Bernard!
 We decided it was time for puppy kindergarten when Buzz was six months old.
-I can only say this was the best move we EVER made.
+I can only say this was the best move we ever made.

 When we gathered for kindergarten class the beginning of class was free play for puppies.
-Small puppies were in a penned in area and larger puppies allowed to roam and play outside of that area.
+Small puppies were in a penned-in area and larger puppies allowed to roam and play outside of that area.
 No small puppies for Buzz!
 He always managed to get out of the confined area and play with the big guys.
 He wasn't intimidated by anything.
-We learned that Buzz was (and still is) a very food motivated dog.
+We learned that Buzz was (and still is) a very food-motivated dog.
 He will do anything for food.
 Our trainer, Doc Karen, is the best.
-Buzz wasn't the smallest dog in this class but definitely the most noticeable.
+Buzz wasn't the smallest dog in this class, but he was definitely the most noticeable.
 We spent six weeks learning how to make Buzz listen.
-I think we learned more than Buzz during this time but we bonded and learned together.
-Our Min pin is our dog!
+I think we learned more than Buzz did during this time, but we bonded and learned together.
+Our Min Pin is our dog!

 So, how is living with Buzz coming along, after all, that is what this is about.